Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 ```

-### Key Rotation
+### Key Rotation (Scheduled)

-Key rotation is supported natively via `rotateKey`, which atomically replaces the current key with a new key for the same `operatorSet`.
+Key rotation is scheduled: an operator proposes a new key and an activation timestamp that must be at least the AVS-configured minimum delay in the future.
+Until activation, getters return the current key.
+After activation, getters return the new key.
 Rotation is allowed even if the operator is slashable.

 ```mermaid
 sequenceDiagram